 FAQs about glass engraving

-1.Can I engrave colored or tinted glass?
+1. Can I engrave colored or tinted glass?

-Engraving on colored or tinted glass is possible, but the visibility of the engraving may vary depending on the transparency and color of the glass.
+Engraving on colored or tinted glass is possible, but the visibility of the engraving can vary depending on the transparency and color of the glass.
 Generally, engravings are more visible on clear glass than on heavily tinted or colored glass.

-2.Can any type of glass be engraved?
+2. Can any type of glass be engraved?

-3.What types of glass objects can be engraved?
+3. What types of glass objects can be engraved?

 Glass items suitable for engraving include glassware (such as wine glasses, tumblers, and cups), decorative glass pieces, mirrors, windows, awards, ornaments, and much more.
 Essentially, any glass surface suitable for engraving can be used.

-4. How to engrave glass at home?
+4. How do you engrave glass at home?